-The provision for long service leave is measured at the present value of the estimated future cash outflow to be made in respect of services provided by employees up to the reporting date.
+The provision for long service leave for Victorian-based staff and executive staff (not on Social, Community, Home Care and Disability Services award contracts) is measured at the present value of the estimated future cash outflow to be made in respect of services provided by employees up to the reporting date.
 In determining the present value of future cash outflows, the market yields as at the reporting date of national government bonds, which have terms to maturity approximating the terms of the related liability, are used.